A Guide To Yeast Infections

 Vaginal yeast infections are a common, irritating condition in the lives of many women.
 In fact, up to 75% of women will have a yeast infection at some point in their lives.
 Infection of the vaginal mucosa by yeast called Candida (most commonly Candida albicans) results in local inflammation and causes a number of uncomfortable symptoms.
 In a small percentage of cases, the yeast infections can become chronic, which means that they occur more than 4 times a year.
 This is often a sign of some other underlying condition or imbalance.

-Local infection of the vagina and surrounding vulva can cause a variety of symptoms including itching, pain, redness, discomfort, and a thick white discharge that resembles cottage cheese.
-If the infection progresses and becomes more severe, the vagina can swell, and fissure (crack) causing painful sores in the area.
-Most commonly, women suffering from a Yeast Infection will first complain of burning, soreness, and pain during intercourse, along with an increased discharge.
+Local infection of the vagina and surrounding vulva can cause a variety of symptoms, including itching, pain, redness, discomfort, and a thick white discharge that resembles cottage cheese.
+If the infection progresses and becomes more severe, the vagina can swell, and a fissure (crack) can develop, causing painful sores in the area.
+Most commonly, women suffering from a yeast infection will first complain of burning, soreness, and pain during intercourse, along with an increased discharge.

-Although the symptoms of a yeast infection are caused by overgrowth of Candida, this overgrowth is usually caused by some other underlying imbalance.
-Both bacteria and Candida are naturally found in the vagina, and they work to keep each other in balance.
+Candida overgrowth causes yeast infection symptoms, but underlying imbalances often trigger that overgrowth.
+Bacteria and candida naturally live in the vagina and help maintain balance.
 The most common cause of imbalance in women is the hormone fluctuations that occur during the menstrual cycle.
-The natural vaginal flora is affected by pH and secretion changes that occur during menses, and these changes can cause a die off of bacteria like Lactobacilli and Bifidobacteria.
+Natural vaginal flora changes throughout the menstrual cycle.
+Changes in pH and secretions during menstruation can reduce beneficial bacteria like lactobacilli and bifidobacteria.
 When the natural bacterial flora disappears, it leaves more available nutrients and space for Candida to grow and flourish, which can quickly become an overgrowth.
-Other things that can cause a loss of natural vaginal flora are pH imbalanced douches (vaginal washes), antibiotics, and illnesses such as diabetes and AIDS.
+Several factors can disrupt natural vaginal flora.
+These include pH-imbalanced douches, antibiotics, and conditions like diabetes and AIDS.

-A very common cause of recurring yeast infections is the unregulated high blood sugar levels caused by diabetes.
+A very common cause of recurring yeast infections is unregulated high blood sugar levels caused by diabetes.
 With access to far more sugar than normal, both bacteria and yeast can grow excessively in the vagina and cause symptoms of infection.
-In patients with AIDS, the immune system is compromised and can no longer keep the vaginal flora in check.
-Hormonal imbalances can also cause ongoing problems with flora in the vagina, and a Yeast Infection can be caused by hormonal contraceptive use (birth control pills), and can even be an early sign of pregnancy.
+AIDS can weaken the immune system and reduce its ability to regulate vaginal flora.
+Hormonal imbalances can also disrupt vaginal flora and increase yeast infection risk.
+Hormonal contraceptives may contribute to yeast infections in some people.
+Recurring yeast infections can sometimes occur during early pregnancy.
 It is important with chronic yeast infections to discover what is going on beneath the surface, as recurring infections can be a sign of a larger problem.

 Home Treatments

-One common home remedy for Yeast Infections is the use of garlic.
+One common home remedy for yeast infections is the use of garlic.
 It can be eaten at anywhere from 1-3 cloves a day (raw is preferable to maintain the active constituents).
 Alternatively, some practitioners recommend using garlic internally.
-A clove of garlic can be pierced repeatedly with a fork and a string or floss can be tied through it using a needle to allow for easy retrieval.
-The entire clove can then be inserted into the vagina and left overnight.
-If you are worried about not being able to retrieve the clove, simply crush the garlic into a small piece of cheesecloth, tie the end closed, and insert into the vagina overnight.
-If you are uncomfortable with inserting garlic internally, you can supplement with garlic extract instead, to help kill off the excess yeast, although this may take a few more days to be effective.
+Some people use garlic as a home remedy for yeast infections.
+Pierce a garlic clove several times with a fork before use.
+Thread string or floss through the clove for easier removal.
+Some people insert the clove into the vagina overnight.
+If removal concerns you, wrap crushed garlic in cheesecloth first.
+Tie the cheesecloth securely before insertion.
+Garlic may irritate sensitive tissue in some people.
+However, many people are uncomfortable with inserting garlic internally, so you can supplement with garlic extract instead to help kill off the excess yeast, although this may take a few more days to be effective.
 The active constituents in the garlic will kill off excess Candida, whether used internally or by mouth.
 If you combine this with probiotic supplementation, most yeast infections will clear in as little as one treatment, although some may take a few days of repeated use.

 Probiotics